What If I Disagree With A QME Report For California Workers’ Comp?

 A QME may decide that the employer’s negligence did not cause the employee’s injuries.
 If the injured employee receives an unfavorable report, they may feel hopeless and confused about what steps to take next.

-Fortunately, QME reports are appealable.
-Unfortunately, however, the appellate process is complicated.
-If you suffered an injury at work and received an unfavorable QME report, it is time to hire an experienced workers’ compensation lawyer.
+Fortunately, QME reports may be appealable.
+However, the appellate process can unfortunately be complicated.
+If you suffered an injury at work and received an unfavorable QME report, an experienced workers’ compensation lawyer can help you appeal the report.

-Your attorney will help you file an appeal for another QME examination.
+Your injury lawyer will help you file an appeal for another QME examination.
 The appellate process is complex but generally includes the following steps:

 The first step is filing the appeal with the Division of Workers’ Compensation (DWC).
 The DWC will send a confirmation letter with your case number, and your attorney will handle all correspondence between you and the office so you do not miss any deadlines.

-A trial will likely happen within 30 to 90 days from the hearing.
+A trial will likely occur within 30 to 90 days of the hearing.
 At the trial, each side will present its evidence.
-An experienced workers’ compensation attorney can effectively present your case to maximize your settlement amount.
+An experienced workers’ compensation attorney can present the facts of your case to pursue compensation for your injuries and losses.
 The judge will then make a decision.

 If you or the workers’ compensation adjuster disagrees with the judge’s decision, either party may file a Petition to Reconsider.
 Your workplace accident attorney will handle this petition for you, if applicable.

-Every injured worker is entitled to recover workers’ compensation benefits.
+Many injured workers may be eligible to recover workers’ compensation benefits.
 Unfortunately, insurance adjusters are not forthcoming with payments after a workplace injury.
-When that happens, injured employees need an attorney.
+When that happens, injured employees need an injury attorney.

-Managed by Arash Khorsandi, Esq., our legal team at Arash Law is ready to help you get the financial recovery you deserve after a job-related injury.
-We have decades of experience helping injured California workers get benefits after an accident.
+Managed by Arash Khorsandi, Esq., our legal team at Arash Law is ready to help you seek fair compensation after a job-related injury.
+We have decades of experience helping injured California workers pursue benefits after an accident.

-Contact our office today at (888) 488-1391, or chat with us to schedule a free no-obligation case evaluation today.
-We’re experienced in severe work-related head and bodily injuries.
+Contact our office at (888) 488-1391, or chat with us to schedule a free, no-obligation case review.
+We’re experienced in representing clients who suffered severe work-related head and bodily injuries.

 Arash Law Practice Area Border/Divider